uw-loci/SETI/README.md

 Example Data Set contains a full data set acquired using the scripts in the Steering Code which has been processed using the scripts in the Processing Code from a bead sample embedded using the protocols in the Embedding Protocol Folder.

+LICENSE.txt contains the GNU GPL v3.0 licensing for all the software present in this project.

 All the old files have been moved to the Old Code folder and will have their functionality merged with the other folders.